center2055/AdvancedDiscordMCP/README.md

 ### Debugging

-Check Cursor's MCP logs for detailed error messages:
+Check your MCP client's logs for detailed error messages:
-- Look for MCP-related errors in Cursor's output panel
+- Look for MCP-related errors in your client's output panel or log files
 - The bot connection status should appear in logs
+- Common log locations:
+  - MCP client output/console
+  - Application-specific log directories

 ## 📚 Feature Documentation